Klordok/pathfinder1-darkstyle-new/README.md

 # pathfinder1-darkstyle-new
-Adds new styling to the pathfinder 1 system for FoundryVTT Made out of spite.
+Adds new styling to the pathfinder 1 system for FoundryVTT.

+Made out of spite.
 You're welcome